-Meaning and name origin
+Meaning and Name Origin

-Vivian is a very popular first name for females (#184 out of 4276, Top 4%) and also a very prominent surname for both adults and children (#10963 out of 88799, Top 12%) (2000 U.S. Census).
+Vivian is a very prominent first name for females (#184 out of 4276, Top 4%) and also a very prominent surname for both adults and children (#10963 out of 88799, Top 12%).
+(2000 U.S. Census)